jstrieb/urlpages/README.md

 - Share code that others can edit and modify
 - Clone web pages with the bookmarklet (under active development)
 - "Publish" web pages instantaneously
-- Published links never stop working and cannot be taken down
+- Published links never stop working and ~cannot be taken down~ function as long as this site is trusted and extant
 - No dependencies
 - No signups
 - No tracking